PromptGuard: Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models: Introduction

-The extensive experiments compared \method with eight state-of-the-art defense techniques on three benchmark datasets.
-In summary, our evaluation comprehensively validates four aspects of \method: (1) \textbf{Effectiveness:} we achieve the optimal NSFW removal with an unsafe ratio down to 5.84\%, outperforming all other baselines.
-(2) \textbf{Universality:} across four NSFW categories, our approach always ranks the best two among baselines.
-(3) \textbf{Efficiency}: we surpass all content moderation methods regarding time efficiency by 7.8 times faster.
-(4) \textbf{Helpfulness}: Instead of blacking out or blurring NSFW outputs, \method provides realistic yet safe content as shown in Figure \ref{fig:fig4}.
-In addition, we discuss the limitations and future work and will open-source our code in the hope of incentivizing more research in the field of AI ethics.
+Extensive experiments compare \method with eight state-of-the-art defense techniques on five benchmark datasets.
+Our evaluation validates six key aspects of \method: (1) \textbf{Effectiveness}: it achieves the lowest unsafe ratio (5.84\%) in the natural-language setting, outperforming all baselines.
+(2) \textbf{Universality}: it ranks among the top two methods across all four NSFW categories.
+(3) \textbf{Adversarial Robustness}: it outperforms all baselines in NSFW removal under three adversarial attacks.
+(4) \textbf{Efficiency}: it is 3.8$\times$ faster than previous moderation methods without additional computational cost.
+(5) \textbf{Helpfulness}: it provides realistic, safe content instead of merely blocking or blurring NSFW outputs (Figure \ref{fig:fig4}).
+(6) \textbf{Scalability}: it flexibly adapts to new NSFW categories.
+We also discuss limitations and future work, and we have open-sourced our code on our project website to foster further research in AI ethics.

-Our contributions can be summarized as follows: \begin{itemize} \item \textbf{New Technique:} We make the first attempt to investigate the system prompt mechanism within the T2I contexts and implement it via soft prompt optimization, achieving reliable and lightweight content moderation. \item \textbf{New Findings:} By comparing our method with eight state-of-the-art defenses on benchmark datasets that include four classes of NSFW content and various benign prompts, we verify the \method's effectiveness, universality, efficiency, and helpfulness. \end{itemize}
+Our contributions can be summarized as follows: \begin{itemize} \item \textbf{New Technique:} We introduce the application of the system prompt concept to T2I models, using soft prompt optimization to achieve effective and lightweight content moderation. \item \textbf{New Findings:} Our comprehensive experiments across diverse datasets demonstrate \method's effectiveness, universality, adversarial robustness, efficiency, helpfulness, and scalability. \end{itemize}